Parents can claim benefits for their children with Down’s syndrome, and adults with Down’s syndrome also get benefits.

 - Blue Badge

-Benefits change all the time.
-You can get up to date information from Benefits News.
+As benefits change often, you can get up to date information from Benefits News.

 The Other benefits section lists various situations, and groups benefits that might be helpful in those circumstances.

-You may be able to get financial help outside the benefits system.
-Have a look at How to find financial help from charities.
+For financial help outside the benefits system, have a look at How to find financial help from charities.

 Benefits background information gives more general information, for example, how to challenge a decision, and how the benefits cap works.